 Gram (Village) Panchayats

-The main functions of the village panchayat includes maintenance of roads, wells, schools, public health, street lighting, libraries, reading rooms etc. The Panchayat also keeps records of births and deaths in the village.
+The main functions of the village panchayat include maintenance of roads, wells, schools, public health, street lighting, libraries, reading rooms etc. The Panchayat also keeps records of births and deaths in the village.
 It also resolves the minor disputes among the people.
-It takes necessary measures for the promotion of agriculture and animal husbandry, cottage industries etc.
+It takes necessary measures for the promotion of agriculture and animal husbandry, cottage industries and so on.

 Block (Janpad) Level